jubianchi/phpswitch/README.md

 $ phpswitch help php:install
 ```

-With phpswitch, you can install the same PHP version manytimes using different configurations :
+With phpswitch, you can install the same PHP version many times using different configurations :

 ```shell
 $ phpswitch php:install 5.4.8 --alias=atoum --atoum